 We work with companies, unions, governments, welfare organisations and ports for the implementation of the ILO Maritime Labour Convention, 2006.
 We support those who establish and provide welfare facilities and services in port and on ships.

 We are funded by membership subscriptions, grants from foundations, sponsorship and earned income.
-We are grateful to our main funders – the ITF Seafarers’ Trust, The TK Foundation, The Seafarers' Charity and Trafigura Foundation – for their continued support.
+We are grateful to our main funders – The Seafarers' Charity, The TK Foundation and Trafigura Foundation – for their continued support.